schwarzer-vulpecula/mini-forum-rails/sessions.markdown

 ## Privileges

 The session should always restrict the end user in some way or form in the context of **mini-forum-rails**.
 For example, creating a new post requires you to be signed in, since the application does not allow anonymous posting.
 Also, users should not be able to edit other users or their posts, unless they have special privileges, which is based on their rank (ie. Moderator or Administrator).
 While the `User` model keeps track of the rank, the session is the one enforcing the rules.
-The `SessionsHelper` module contains functions that are used when responding to a request.
+The `SessionsHelper` module contains methods that are used when responding to a request.

 Since there are many pages that require the user to be signed in, it makes sense to put the validation in the `ApplicationController`, which will mean all controllers will require the user to be signed in by default.